CEI-lab/ECE3400-2017-teamAlpha/docs/lab3.md

+# ECE 3400, Fall'17: Team Alpha
-# Lab 3: Digital Logic
+## Lab 3: Digital Logic

-## Team Alpha, ECE 3400, Fall 2017
+*By Claire Chen, June 21st 2017*

 ### Goal:
-This lab is divided into two.
-One (half-) team will take at least two external inputs to the FPGA and display them on a screen.
-The other team will react to an external input of their choice and output a short 'tune' consisting of at least three tones - This tone will correspond to a signal indicating that the robot is done searching the maze.
+In this lab, we will create the beginning of the FPGA configuration that will work in the final system.
+This involves both drawing information on a screen, and sending a 'done' tune to a speaker.

-### Lab3 Team 1, Screen Driver:
+### Team Screen:

+#### Generating the input signal

-We decided to connect two toggle switches and show the change in a 2-by-2 grid on the screen.
+We decided to connect two toggle switches to the FPGA and show the change in a 2-by-2 grid on the screen.
 Later, this code can be expanded to display the full maze.
 The following figure shows an overview of our system:

 ![Team Assignment](images/lab3_team_assignment.png)